xDp64xG/DDS-Bag-Calculator/README.md

  Calculate exact bag accounts in DDS inputted into 'numbers.txt' file by the user and outputted to 'finished.txt'.

 # Version and Update Log
+0.0.9 - Woah, what an update 4 months later.
+I have removed the need of needing  any txt file, because of my lazy way of doing things prob scared people...silly me.
+Everything is now done through the input text box.
+ALSO NOW WE GOT A BACKGROUND IMAGE THAT somewhat RESIZES WITH THE WINDOW! (you don't understand how long I worked on this...it was a huge accomplishment with a simple image...imgaine the exe file I'm going to have to test out again...)Anyways...enough rambling, this is just a big rewrite of how things are done simplifying the program.
+Keep up to date with more updates coming soon

  0.0.4 - Added in transparency option, would like to add a settings window to customize size in the near future.
 Also signed my application in the release tab.
 I should comment my code down to explain exactly what I'm doing.

  0.0.2 - Trying to use a new function for the program, to try and fine tune whats on the window and where at.
 Planning to expand upon this.